 I must admit that after seven days London grew on me, especially the parks.
 Hyde Park, for example, is so large that even on a beautiful Sunday afternoon you can enjoy a lovely walk along the Serpentine, watch the boaters, listen to the speakers at Speaker’s Corner or feed the ducks without feeling the crush of humanity.

 However, it was the Cotswolds I really want to see.
-They are a string of medieval villages located in an area northwest of Oxford and the southwest of Birmingham famous for its rolling hills.
+They are a string of medieval villages located in an area northwest of Oxford and the southwest of Birmingham.
 Once upon a time I read that the Cotswolds were the inspiration for Tolkien’s Middle Earth.
 Having been there, I can believe it.

 This area flourished in the fifteenth and sixteenth centuries primarily because the wool industry.
 For this reason many of the churches in the villages are known as “wool” churches (though they really should be called “sheep” churches, don’t you think?
 Without sheep there would be no wool!)